-See the original Naxxramas in WoW Classic Phase 6
+You can finally see the original Naxxramas in WoW Classic Phase 6, now live

 Folks who played at the beginning of Wrath of the Lich King definitely experienced Naxxramas, the expansion’s first tier of raiding.
 And it was well known at the time that the raid was effectively a remix of the original version of the instance, which was the final tier of raiding in the original run of World of Warcraft.
 The developers gave a variety of answers as to why Naxxramas was making a comeback, but they all centered on the same key ideas: